patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

     - `onCollapse` - Callback when user expands/collapses a row to reveal/hide the row's children.
     - `onCheckChange` - (optional) Callback when user changes the checkbox on a row.

+Note: If this table is going to be tested using axe-core, the tests will flag the use of aria-level, aria-posinset, and aria-setsize as violations.
+This is an intentional choice at this time so that the voice over technologies will recognize the flat table structure as a tree.

 ```js
 import React from 'react';
 import { Table, TableHeader, TableBody, headerCol, treeRow } from '@patternfly/react-table';